ibm-cloud-docs/watson-assistant/api-client.md

 1. Click the ![Environment settings icon](images/gear-icon-black.png) icon to open the environment settings.

-1. Select **API details** to see details for the environment, including the service instance URL, environment ID, and API key.
+1. Select **API details** to see details for the environment, including the service instance URL and environment ID.
+To find the API key, follow the link in the **Service credentials** section.

 ## Communicating with the {{site.data.keyword.conversationshort}} service
 {: #api-client-communicate}